 Ten Questions Local Policymakers Should Ask About Expanding Access to Preschool

-The 10, an occasional series by AIR’s Education Policy Center, offers policymakers, educators, and the general public accessible, research-based information on pressing education issues.
+The 10 Series offers policymakers, educators, and the general public accessible, research-based information on pressing education issues.

 High-quality preschool programs can have far reaching benefits for kids, parents, and communities—and they can provide a high return on initial investments, with projected savings of $2-$4 for every $1 invested.
 Realizing what a good deal preschool can be for everyone, some local preschool champions have opted not to wait for federal or state action and have started investing in expanding access and improving the quality of preschool provided in their communities, in many cases setting a goal for making quality preschool available to all families, regardless of income.